whitesource-ps/tools-python/README.md

 # Features

-* API to create and manipulate SPDX documents.
+* API to create and manipulate SPDX documents
 * Parse and create Tag/Value, RDF, JSON, YAML, XML format SPDX files

 # TODOs

-* Update to full SPDX v2.1
+* Update to full SPDX v2.1.
-* Add to full license expression support
+* Add to full license expression support.

 # How to use